 4 years (with a 4-week placement) or 5 years (including a 30-week placement), full-time

 All subjects considered

-For September 2020 entry: If English is not your first language you'll need IELTS (Academic) 6.0 with a minimum of 6.0 in each component, or or equivalent.
-For more information check out our international entry requirements.
+For September 2020 entry: 104-120 UCAS tariff points including a minimum of two A-levels or equivalent.
+BTEC Extended Diploma: DMM.
+For more information check out our full entry requirements.